 The park is always festive and even more so over the holidays, so be sure to stop by!

 November 29, 2022, at 5:00 p.m..
 More details of the event will be available soon.

 Though the Christmas tree in the South Street Seaport will not blow you away, this charming historic district is ideal for strolling at night during the holiday season.

 You can shop the small stores, get some warm cocoa and look out at the scenic East River and the Brooklyn shoreline.

 6. Lincoln Center

-This year, the annual Winter's Eve Christmas tree lighting ceremony is on pause.
-There will be a splendid Christmas tree at Dante Square.
+Information about this year annual Winter's Eve Christmas tree lighting ceremony is yet to be announced.
+There are high chances that there will be a splendid Christmas tree at Dante Square, just like last year.

-Even better, there will be a special light installation called Tumbling Lights.
-These whimsical light sculptures will be turned on over a number of dates.
+Last year, there was a special light installation called Tumbling Lights.
+These whimsical light sculptures was turned on over a number of dates.

-You can also enjoy a month-long series of pop-up family-friendly activities and musical performances.
+People also enjoyed a month-long series of pop-up family-friendly activities and musical performances.
 Check this website to find out more.